MihirR23/Aerospace_Digital_Twin/_posts/2026-01-27-change-of-plan.md

 The execution didn't match the vision.
 Several problems emerged:

 The complexity of jet engine geometry proved far more demanding than anticipated.
 Each component required precise dimensions and tolerances that weren't readily available from public sources.
-The tutorial I followed was designed for 3D printing aesthetics, not engineering simulation.
+The tutorial I followed was designed for visual representation, not engineering simulation with functional thrust reversers.

 More critically, I was spending weeks on CAD modelling when my project's core contribution is the AI fault detection system, not the engine geometry itself.
 The time investment wasn't aligning with my project objectives.